Berdasco99/BerdSync/README.md

 # BerdSync

-**BerdSync** is a lightweight macOS utility that syncs your Obsidian vault (or any folder) between two destinations — like Google Drive and iCloud — while keeping automatic backups of deleted or modified notes.
+**BerdSync** is a lightweight macOS utility that syncs your Obsidian vault (or any folder) between two destinations — such as Google Drive and iCloud — while keeping automatic backups of deleted or modified files.

-Perfect for note-takers who want automatic syncing and version control with minimal setup.
+I originally made this app for myself but since I thought it could be useful for other people I decide to create a full fledged app, just make a folder that contains everything you want to backup and enjoy!

 ---

 ## Features

 - **Two-Way Syncing**
-  Automatically syncs files from one folder into another.
+  Automatically syncs files from one folder to another using `rsync`.

 - **Backup of Deleted & Modified Files**
-  Keeps timestamped backups of every change in a structured folder.
+  Maintains timestamped backups of every change in a structured archive.

-- **Customizable Automatic Sync**
+- **Scheduled Automatic Sync**
-  Sync runs twice daily (default: 10:00 AM and 10:00 PM) using a LaunchAgent.
+  Runs twice daily by default (10:00 AM and 10:00 PM) via a macOS LaunchAgent.
+Sync times are fully customizable from the app menu.

-- **Retention Control**
+- **Backup Retention Control**
-  Automatically deletes backups older than your defined period — or keeps everything forever.
+  Automatically removes backups older than your selected limit — or retains them all forever.

 - **Manual Sync Option**
-  Trigger sync anytime from the app or SwiftBar menu.
+  Run the sync at any time from the app or from the menu bar using the SwiftBar plugin.

-- **SwiftBar Plugin Support (Optional)**
+- **SwiftBar Integration (Optional)**
-  View sync status, last run time, and run sync manually from your macOS menu bar.
+  Adds a menu bar widget showing sync status and last run time, and allows on-demand syncing.

 ---